Department of Education: Over half of federal student loan borrowers were not paying before Pandemic.

 The President and Congress should act swiftly to resolve this problem.
 Passing the bankruptcy bill S.2598 is the least that Congress can do in the near term.
 This legislation will return standard, constitutionally enshrined bankruptcy protections to federal student loan borrowers who have been out of college for ten years or more.
 It has both republican and democratic sponsorship and could be passed quickly.

 President Biden should immediately order the Department of Education and its contractors to stop opposing student loan borrowers in bankruptcy court.
-However, it would probably be better at this time to simply cancel the loans entirely by executive order (which could be done without needing any funds from the Treasury, and nothing added to the national debt), and use this pandemic as an opportunity to replace the lending system with a more rational- and less expensive-funding model for higher education in this country.
+However, it would probably be better at this time to simply cancel the loans entirely by executive order (which could be done with no funds needed from the Treasury, and nothing added to the national debt), and use this pandemic as an opportunity to replace the lending system with a more rational- and less expensive-funding model for higher education in this country.